 As you know already, lines 1-4 are simple comments, stating what this start-up is and where it came from.
 They have no meaning to Emacs and are ignored.
-You will recognize lines 6 and 7 from the earlier examples.
-Line 6 sets Nick's name for use when he composes mail, and line 7 activates the Emacs message system.
-Line 9 is blank, and is treated as a comment.
-Lines 5, 10, and 8 are explained below.
+You will recognize lines 6, 7, and 9 from the earlier examples.
+Line 6 sets Nick's name for use when he composes mail, line 7 activates the Emacs message system, and line 9 invokes the default actions that Emacs does when starting up without a start-up.
+Line 10 is blank, and is treated as a comment.
+Lines 5, 11, and 8 are explained below.

-Lines 5 and 10 are interesting ones.
-Line 5 says, "See the things on lines 6 to 8?
+Lines 5 and 11 are interesting ones.
+Line 5 says, "See the things on lines 6 to 9?
 They are a set of things to do."
-Line 8 is the end of the set because of the last close-parentheses on that line, which balances the one at the beginning of line 5.
+Line 9 is the end of the set because of the last close-parentheses on that line, which matches the one at the beginning of line 5.
 In line 5, the name "Nick-start-up" is given to that set of things to do.
 That is what defun means, "define function."
 Thus, "defun Nick-start-up" means that the definition of a function, (i.e., a set of tasks to do) named Nick-start-up begins here.
-The fact that Nick coalesced all his start-up time tasks allows this "function" to be compiled for faster execution.
+The fact that Nick coalasced all his start-up time tasks allows this "function" to be compiled for faster execution.
 The open and close parentheses ending the line, (), are necessary and must not be omitted: they mean that "Nick-start-up" has no arguments.